ASCOMInitiative/ASCOMLibrary/README.md

 # ASCOM Cross-Platform libraries
 This repository contains cross platform ASCOM Alpaca and Microsoft COM support components that target .NET Standard 2.0 to provide the widest applicability.
 These are intended to assist developers in creating effective ASCOM Alpaca / COM applications and Alpaca devices / COM drivers.

+For documentation of these libraries see [ASCOM Cross Platform Library Documentation](https://ascom-standards.org/library)

-See https://www.ascom-standards.org/Developer/Alpaca.htm for further information on ASCOM Alpaca.
+See [Alpaca Developers on the ASCOM Web Site](https://www.ascom-standards.org/Developer/Alpaca.htm) for further information on ASCOM Alpaca.

 # Library Capabilities

 * Alpaca clients that provide straightforward access to Alpaca devices
 * Simple tools to discover available Alpaca devices
 * COM clients that provide straightforward access to Windows COM drivers